 You’re a creative – evolution is a vital part of the creative process.
-Keep your Tiers updated with the work you’re producing, and benefits you’re offering.
+Keep your tiers updated with the work you’re producing, and benefits you’re offering.

-First: Check in with yourself on a regular basis
+Check in with yourself on a regular basis

 What’s in this article?

-Before we get started, keep in mind that you cannot edit the price of a Tier with active patrons.
+Before we get started, keep in mind that you cannot edit the price of a tier with active patrons.
 That said, you can change just about everything else.

-- Select Tiers from the top menu.
+- Select the tiers tab link from the top menu.

-- Change your Tier image by clicking the X in the current image.
+- Change your tier image by clicking the X in the current image.

-- Increase, or decrease the patron limit for a Tier.
+- Increase, or decrease the patron limit for a tier.

 - Add, or remove a shipping requirement.